deephdc/image-classification-tf/README.md

 ### 2. Train the classifier

-Before training the classifier you can customize the default parameter of the configuration file.
+Before training the classifier you can customize the default parameters of the configuration file.
 To have an idea of what parameters you can change, you can explore them using the [dataset exploration notebook](./notebooks/1.0-Dataset_exploration.ipynb).
-This step is optional and training can be launched with the default configuarion parameters.
+This step is optional and training can be launched with the default configurarion parameters and still offer reasonably good results.

 Once you have customized the configuration parameters in the  `./etc/config.yaml` file you can launch the training running `./imgclas/train_runfile.py`.
 You can monitor the training status using Tensorboard.

-After training check the  [training notebook](./notebooks/2.0-Model_training.ipynb) to see how to vsualize the training statistics.
+After training check the  [training notebook](./notebooks/2.0-Model_training.ipynb) to see how to visualize the training statistics.

 ### 3. Test the classifier

-You can test the classifier on a number of tasks: predict a single local image (or url), predict multiple images (or urls), merge the predictions of a multiimages of a single observation, etc. All these tasks are explained in the [computing predictions notebook](./notebooks/3.0-Computing_predictions.ipynb).
+You can test the classifier on a number of tasks: predict a single local image (or url), predict multiple images (or urls), merge the predictions of a multi-image single observation, etc. All these tasks are explained in the [computing predictions notebook](./notebooks/3.0-Computing_predictions.ipynb).

 <img src="./reports/figures/predict.png" alt="predict" width="400">

 You can also make and store the predictions of the `test.txt` file (if you provided one).
-Once you have done that you can visualize the statistics of the precision like popular metrics (accuracy, recall, precision), the confusion matrix, etc by running the [predictions statistcs notebook](./notebooks/3.1-Prediction_statistics.ipynb).
+Once you have done that you can visualize the statistics of the predictions like popular metrics (accuracy, recall, precision, f1-score), the confusion matrix, etc by running the [predictions statistics notebook](./notebooks/3.1-Prediction_statistics.ipynb).

 By running the [saliency maps notebook](./notebooks/3.2-Saliency_maps.ipynb) you can also visualize the saliency maps of the predicted images, which show what were the most relevant pixels in order to make the prediction.